Filmon97/algorithms-and-data-structures-report/README.md

 # algorithm-and-data-structure-report
 Simple reports that analyze insertion and quick sort, search tree, red-black tree, connected components and MST Prim.

-The reports are based on three exercises assigned by the Professor.
+The report is based on three exercises assigned by the Professor.

 Exercise 1: